ÂÌñÏׯÞ

 How do I work with CW to develop a story?

-Whether you are a material, software or equipment supplier, or even a designer, moldmaker, fabricator or end-use customer, if you have worked on a project or a part that was interesting to you, it’s likely interesting to the CW audience as well.
-If you have an idea for a CW story, you have a three great options:
+Whether you are a materials, software or equipment supplier, or a designer, moldmaker, fabricator or end-use customer, if you have worked on a project or part that was interesting to you, it’s likely interesting to our audience.
+If you have an idea for a CW story, you have three great options:

-- Call us: All of CW’s editors are available by phone and we love to discuss ideas and how they might be turned into great content
+• Call: All of CW’s editors are available by phone and can discuss how your ideas might be turned into great content.

-- Talk to us: If you see one of us at a conference or trade show, don’t hesitate to stop us, say hello and share your idea with us.
+• Talk to us at a conference or trade show; don’t hesitate to say hello and share your ideas.

 CONTACTS